Syria TV: Gunmen disguised as soldiers may attack

 BEIRUT Syrian state television warned citizens on Thursday that gunmen were planning to attack people in the capital using military uniforms as disguises.

-Several neighborhoods in Damascus have been rocked over the past five days by fierce clashes between security forces and rebels fighting to topple President Bashar al-Assad.
+Several neighbourhoods in Damascus have been rocked over the past five days by fierce clashes between security forces and rebels fighting to topple President Bashar al-Assad.

 Syria TV said uniformed men in those districts may not actually be from the armed forces.